eric-brechemier/the-shape-of-design-french-translation/glossary/suspension-of-disbelief.md

 * "rejeter les invraisemblances"

 I favor "esprit critique", the first part of the earliest translation of the expression by Amédée Pichot.
-This "critical sense" carries best the meaning of "disbelief" as an exercise of jugement, an assessment of what is acceptable to believe.
+This 'critical sense' carries best the meaning of 'disbelief' as an exercise of jugement, an assessment of what is acceptable to believe.

 I then searched for a word to describe the numbing of the critical sense,